Cayden Primeau: International play

 Internationally, Primeau first represented Team USA at the 2015 Five Nations Cup held in Switzerland, splitting time in the decisive championship win over Germany.

 At the 2016 Ivan Hlinka Memorial Cup, Primeau posted a 2.94 GAA and .854 save percentage in a silver medal effort.
 He then participated in the annual World Junior A Challenge where he went 3-1 en route to a gold medal victory, and was subsequently named to the tournament's All-Star Team.

 The following year, Primeau was named to the United States national under-18 team for the World U18 Championships, winning a gold medal for his country despite not seeing any tournament play.

 As part of the United States national junior team at the 2019 World Junior Ice Hockey Championships, Primeau made five tournament starts towards a silver medal podium finish.
 He likewise was named to the United States men's national team for that year's IIHF World Championship, but ultimately did not appear in any games throughout.

 Personal life

 He is the son of former NHL centreman Keith Primeau, and was born in Farmington Hills, Michigan prior to the family moving to Voorhees, New Jersey when Cayden was five months old following his father's trade to the Philadelphia Flyers in January 2000.

+Both his brothers, Chayse and Corey, played collegiately for the Omaha Mavericks and Neumann Knights respectively while his sister, Kylie, played lacrosse at Villanova University.

 Primeau is an alumnus of Bishop Eustace Preparatory School.